cedadev/jasmin-workshop/exercises/ex11/README.md

    [train049@host149 ] $
    ```
    * What is the compute node allocated and what is its CPU model?

+   From the command line prompt, the LOTUS compute node allocated is `host149`.
+The CPU model is Intel 'ivybridge' and the node has 128 GB memory.
+This info can be found from SLURM or from `/proc/cpuinfo` as shown below:
    ```
    @host149 ] $ scontrol show node host149 | grep Features
     AvailableFeatures=ivybridge128G,lotus241,lotus2,intel